 Figure 8.
-Pink cliffs of Cat Mountain Rhyolite, formed as a volcanic ash flow about 74 Ma in the Tucson Mountains.
+Pink cliffs of Cat Mountain Rhyolite, formed as a volcanic ash flow about 74 million years ago in the Tucson Mountains.

-Bagdad and Mineral Park mines of northwestern Arizona.
+Arizona is known as the Copper State because about two-thirds of the copper produced in the U.S. comes from Arizona each year.
+This copper is produced from the large porphyry copper deposits that were created during the middle Laramide mountain building phase (66-55 Ma) in the early Tertiary period.
+These disseminated copper deposits are associated with porphyritic (coarse crystals in a finegrained ground mass) granitic intrusions (Keith and Wilt 1986).
+Examples of the Laramide porphyry copper deposits (Figure 9) include mines in the Tucson area: the Pima district (Twin Buttes, Sierrita-Esperanza, Rosemont, and Mission-Pima mines) south of Tucson, the Silver Bell mine northwest of Tucson, and the historic Ajo mine west of Tucson.
+The open pit copper mines also include mines in central Arizona: Ray, Miami, Pinto Valley, Carlota, Superior, and Resolution mines east of Phoenix; the Morenci and Safford mines of eastern Arizona; and the Bagdad and Mineral Park mines of northwestern Arizona.
 The porphyry copper systems are extremely large, covering most of any mountain range.
-These mining districts commonly have other types of deposits in a bull's-eye pattern outward from the copper-rich core in this sequence: copperzinc, zinc-lead-silver-gold, and silver-manganese at the outer zones.
-Skarn deposits (contact-metamorphic deposits with garnet and calcium silicate minerals) occur near the plutons.
-Oxidation and secondary enrichment have converted the primary copper mineral of chalcopyrite into richer copper secondary minerals of chalcocite, and the leachable "copper oxide" minerals of azurite and malachite, and chrysocolla.
+These mining districts commonly have other types of deposits in a bulls-eye pattern outward from the copper-rich core in this sequence: copper-zinc, zinc-lead-silver-gold, and silvermanganese at the outer zones.
+Skarn deposits (contact metamorphic deposits with garnet and calcium silicate minerals) occur near the plutons.
+Oxidation and secondary enrichment have converted the primary copper mineral of chalcopyrite into richer copper secondary minerals of chalcocite, and the leachable 'copper oxide' minerals of azurite and malachite, and chrysocolla.